 assess the efficacy and safety of RYBREVANT-lazertinib-chemotherapy (pemetrexed and

-(Exon19del or Exon 21 L858R substitution) locally advanced or metastatic NSCLC on or after
+(Exon19del or Exon 21 L858R) locally advanced or metastatic NSCLC on or after

 osimertinib monotherapy.
 The dual primary endpoint is PFS, based on BICR, comparing